 Will circulation systems control aquatic weeds?

 No, not necessarily.
-It is a myth that circulations systems control aquatic weeds except for in the case of some blue-green algae (cyanobacteria).
+It is a myth that circulations systems control aquatic weeds except for some blue-green algae (cyanobacteria) that thrive in still water systems.
 Some cyanobacteria require stagnant waters to grow large blooms.
-Circulation systems can disrupt some cyanobacteria blooms from growing out of control.
-Also, in ponds that overloaded with nutrients (eutrophic) and consistently low in oxygen, circulation system may improve water chemistry and make dissolved nutrients unavailable to algae and weeds.
+Circulation systems can disrupt some harmful algae blooms from growing out of control.
+Also, in ponds that are overloaded with nutrients (eutrophic) and consistently low in oxygen, circulation system may improve water chemistry and make dissolved nutrients less available to algae and weeds.
 By reducing the availability of nutrients, circulation systems potentially can slow but not prevent aquatic weed growth.

 Do I really need a circulation system?

 As mentioned previously, most stormwater ponds are shallow basins that do not develop a large volume of low oxygen water in the bottom.
+Also, they are designed to exchange water with each passing storm.
 On the other hand, some stormwater ponds seem to have chronic problems with fish kills and need a circulation system.
-Also, stormwater ponds are prone to excessive weed and algae growth.
-If large masses of these plants are killed using aquatic herbicides, the resulting decay will deplete oxygen and may cause a fish kill.
+Stormwater ponds are prone to excessive weed and algae growth.
+If large masses of these plants are killed using aquatic herbicides, the resulting decay will remove oxygen from the water and may cause a fish kill.
 Aeration can help prevent such a fish kill.
-Finally, if your community has stocked the pond with grass carp or tilapia to control aquatic vegetation, having a circulation system is good protection for that investment.
-Circulation systems may not be necessary unless your pond develops chronic problems with fish kills or foul odors.
+Finally, if your community has stocked the pond with grass carp or tilapia to control aquatic vegetation or other fish for recreational benefits, having a circulation system is good protection for that investment.
+Circulation systems may not be necessary unless your pond develops chronic problems with fish kills or noxious odors.
 It is important for the community to document fish kills so that they can be tracked for frequency and timing.
 This will help the community when deciding whether or not to invest in a circulation system.

 When is the best time to install a circulation system?